vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu.md

 ### Metrics in Tanzu Observability

-You can significantly enhance observability by using VMware Tanzu Observability by Wavefront.
-Tanzu Observability is a VMware SaaS offering that collects and displays metrics and trace data from the full-stack platform as well as from applications.
+Using [VMware Tanzu Observability by Wavefront](https://tanzu.vmware.com/observability) significantly enhances observability.
+Tanzu Observability is a VMware SaaS application that collects and displays metrics and trace data from the full stack platform, as well as from applications.
 The service provides the ability to create alerts tuned by advanced analytics, assist in the troubleshooting of systems, and understand the impact of running production code.

 In the case of vSphere and Tanzu Kubernetes Grid, Tanzu Observability collects data from components in vSphere, from Kubernetes, and from applications running on top of Kubernetes.

 You can configure Tanzu Observability with an array of capabilities.
-Here are the recommended plugins for this design:
+The following table describes the plugins that we recommend for this design:

 | Plugin                           | Purpose                                                  | Key Metrics                                                          | Example Metrics                                   |
 | -------------------------------- | -------------------------------------------------------- | -------------------------------------------------------------------- | ------------------------------------------------- |